carbonrunner/community/README.md

 Welcome to the CarbonRunner Community!

-This repo is the central place for **Discussions, feedback, and ideas** around building faster, cheaper, and greener CI/CD with CarbonRunner.
+This repo is the central place for [**Discussions, feedback, and ideas**](https://github.com/orgs/carbonrunner/discussions) around building faster, cheaper, and greener CI/CD with CarbonRunner.

+---

+## 🌟 Get Started
+Head over to [Discussions](https://github.com/orgs/carbonrunner/discussions) and introduce yourself — tell us what you’re building and how you think about **greener DevOps**.

 ---